MUSA-550-Fall-2021/course-materials/syllabus.md

 # MUSA 550 - Geospatial Data Science in Python<br>University of Pennsylvania, Stuart Weitzman School of Design

-MUSA 550 will be held remotely during fall 2021.
+MUSA 550 will be held on campus during fall 2021.
 Information regarding lectures, office hours, assignments, and grading can be found below.

 ## Class